 It was the last day of January and luckily, the afternoon wasn’t as cold as the last few days with the sun shining brightly.
 I was waiting in Jaleb Chowk for the rest of the people who had booked the walk.
-As soon as they arrived, Neeraj introduced everyone & started the walk.
+As soon as they arrived, Neeraj introduced himself & started the walk.
 He led us all through the Udai Pol towards the Balidan Gate.

-The briefing & introduction about the walk took on a terrace of the storage tank at level 3.
+The briefing & introduction about the walk took on the terrace of the storage tank at level 3.
 Neeraj explained how the system of carrying water until this point from level 1 to level 3 was different in comparison to level 4 onward.

-Apparently, Amer Fort relied on two different sources for water.
+Apparently, Amer Fort relied on two different sources of water.
 Maota Lake supplied a large volume of water to the fort through a specially designed water transport system.
 It consisted of various levels each having intermediary storage tanks.

 Transporting the water relied on age-old simple machinery propelled by both the human workforce and domesticated animals.
-Systems & mechanisms in Amer Fort were influenced by Mughals.
+Systems & mechanisms in Amer Fort were influenced by the Mughals.
 Rulers of Amer were generals in the Mughal army and led many conquests from Afghanistan to Bangladesh.
 It is natural for the Mughal influence and systems to percolate in the Amer Fort.